varunjatav/php-oops/Readme.md

 ### OOPS Concept

-## Chaper 1  :- Classes in PHP
+## Chapter 1  :- Classes in PHP
-## Chaper 2  :- Inheritance in PHP
+## Chapter 2  :- Inheritance in PHP
-## Chaper 3  :- Abstraction in PHP
+## Chapter 3  :- Abstraction in PHP
-## Chaper 4  :- Encapsulation in PHP
+## Chapter 4  :- Encapsulation in PHP
-## Chaper 5  :- Polymorphism in PHP
+## Chapter 5  :- Polymorphism in PHP
-## Chaper 6  :- Destructure in PHP
+## Chapter 6  :- Destructure in PHP